 Where can I get the vaccine?

-- In most circumstances individuals will need to return to the location where they got their first dose of vaccine to get their second dose of vaccine.
+- In most circumstances, patients will need to return to the location where they got their first dose of vaccine to get their second dose of vaccine.
 The Texas Department of State Health Services (DSHS) automatically ships each location the corresponding second dose on the correct date.

 What if I traveled out of state or moved for my first dose?

-If you traveled a long distance or moved in between your first and second dose, and now do not want to make the trip again or do not have the means to return back to your original vaccine provider, you will have to make new arrangements.
-Unfortunately, CCHCS/Curative will not be able to provide you with a vaccine.
+- If you traveled a long distance or moved in between your first and second dose, and now do not want to make the trip again or do not have the means to return back to your original vaccine provider, you will have to make new arrangements.
+Unfortunately, CCHCS.
 Individuals should check with local pharmacies and doctor’s offices to secure their second dose of the vaccine.

 Am I eligible for the vaccine?